 6.Rvangla.
 If in Sikkim, you must visit Rvangla, which is a small hill town situated in South Sikkim.
 It is located at an altitude of 7000 feet and is one of the most picturesque places to visit in Sikkim.
 You have to experience its travel and tourism sector!

 By Air.
-The nearest airport to Namchi is the Bagdogra Airport.
-It is situated at a distance of around 110 km away from the city.
-From the airport, you would need to either take a cab or some other means of transportation to reach desired locations in Namchi.
+The nearest airport is the Bagdogra Airport (IXB) situated at a distance of around 110 km away from the city.
+The airport is well-connected with other Indian cities via direct and connecting flights.
+From the airport, you can easily take a cab to reach your respective destination.